Chinese firms say to ramp up investment as costs rise

-HONG KONG Official investment figures may be feeble, but exporters at China's largest trade fair say they are ploughing more money into robotics, industrial automation and new product development to offset rising costs.
+HONG KONG Official investment figures may be feeble, but exporters at China's largest trade fair say they are plowing more money into robotics, industrial automation and new product development to offset rising costs.

 At the Canton Fair, which kicked off this weekend for companies in the household electronics, decorative materials and building sectors - other sectors follow later in the month - more than 80 percent of companies quizzed by Reuters said they would be spending more next year.